space-cadet/finite-velocity-diffusion/memory-bank/activeContext.md

 ## Current Questions

+1. What's the most efficient way to implement the graph Laplacian for diffusion problems?
+2. How do stability conditions for finite-velocity diffusion translate to graph structures?
+3. What types of graph structures would be most educational for demonstrating diffusion differences?
+4. How can we optimize graph-based simulations for interactive performance?
-1. How can we optimize 2D simulations for better interactive performance without sacrificing accuracy?
+5. How can we optimize 2D simulations for better interactive performance without sacrificing accuracy?
-2. What additional visualization approaches might enhance understanding of wave-like diffusion behavior?
+6. What additional visualization approaches might enhance understanding of wave-like diffusion behavior?
-3. How can we better quantify and visualize the differences between classical and finite velocity diffusion?
+7. How can we better quantify and visualize the differences between classical and finite velocity diffusion?
-4. What additional parameter analysis tools would be most valuable for users?
+8. What additional parameter analysis tools would be most valuable for users?

 This active context will be updated as development progresses and new insights emerge.